Empower Yourself Through The 7 Stages of Grief

 The person may also experience physical symptoms, including a racing heart, shortness of breath, and nausea.
 These symptoms are the body’s way of responding to the overwhelming emotions that the person is experiencing.
 The person may also feel like they are in a state of shock, which can cause them to be unable to think or act clearly.

-It is common for the person to feel like they need to isolate themselves from others during this stage.
+It is common for people to feel like they need to isolate themselves from others during this stage.
 They may feel like they cannot face the reality of the loss and may avoid talking about it or seeing anyone.
 This behavior is a coping mechanism that the person uses to protect themselves from the overwhelming emotions that they are experiencing.

 The shock and denial stage can last for a few hours to a few weeks, depending on the person’s coping mechanisms and the severity of the loss.
 It is important to remember that this stage is a natural response to loss and that everyone experiences it differently.
 It is also crucial to seek support from family, friends, or a grief counselor during this stage to help the person cope with the loss and move on to the next stage of grief.